obsidianmd/obsidian-help/en/Advanced topics/Using obsidian URI.md

 	This opens the vault `my vault`, and creates a new note called `my note`.
 - `obsidian://new?vault=my%20vault&path=path%2Fto%2Fmy%20note`
 	This opens the vault `my vault`, and creates a new note at `path/to/my note`.

+#### Action `hook-get-address`

+Description: Endpoint for use with [Hook](https://hookproductivity.com/).
+Copies a markdown link of the current focused note to the clipboard, as an `obsidian://open` URL.
+Use: `obsidian://hook-get-address`

+Possible parameters:

+- `vault` (optional) can be either the vault name, or the vault ID.
+If not provided, the current or last focused vault will be used.

 ## Shorthand formats